We’ve all made a run to the supermarket for one or two items and walked out with several bags of groceries. What makes us do that?

 Do you keep overspending when you go to the supermarket?
 These seven marketing strategies might help explain why.

 In many grocery stores, the produce section will be one of the first things you see, says Underhill.
-And, if the store is smart, it looks and smells great.
+And if the store is smart, it looks and smells great.

 It’s also “lit theatrically,” he says.
 “Stuff looks better in the produce section than it ever will in your kitchen.”

-Europeans and Asians, societies where the tradition is to walk to the market and return with the day’s food, “are much better about buying what they consume,” says Underhill.
+Societies where the tradition is to walk to the market and return with the day’s food, “are much better about buying what they consume,” says Underhill.

-The basic floor plan of the average supermarket — and most retail stores — is set up to move you counter-clockwise through the store, says Underhill.
+The basic floor plan of the average supermarket — and most retail stores — is set up to move you counterclockwise through the store, says Underhill.
 You walk in, take a cart, go to your right, and keep moving.